We are a term time only setting with a capacity of 30 children per session, based in a village hall.

 How does the setting identify children with additional needs or SEND?

 When your child joins us at Kingswood Preschool, we ask you to fill in an ‘All about me’ form, which gives us an insight into your child’s likes, dislikes, strengths and areas where you may think they need extra support.
 We ask you about their special interests at home, so we are able to plan for them uniquely in the setting.
-We also assess their starting points using a document called Development matters in the Early Years Foundation Stage (EYFS) and using this we are able to show progress throughout the time your child spends with us at Kingswood Preschool.
+We also assess their starting points using the Early Years Foundation Stage (EYFS) and using this we are able to show progress throughout the time your child spends with us at Kingswood Preschool.

 We complete a statutory assessment, the Progress Check at 2, and this may be a time when any delay in development or concerns you may have, can be discussed and appropriate steps forward, identified.
-Your child’s key person may discuss targeting a specific area of need such as speech and language or social skills and we plan additional opportunities for your child to gain further experience in this area.
+Your child will have a key person and they may discuss targeting a specific area of need such as speech and language or social skills and we plan additional opportunities for your child to gain further experience in this area.
 This would be written and shared with you at every step through a targeted plan.

 At Kingswood Preschool, we are extremely fortunate to have a staff that are very experienced and have worked in the education and childcare industry for many years.
 We are all parents and the majority of us have a child with varying degrees of Special Need, so we are empathetic and understand any concerns you have about your child, as we have been there too!